 Coach O's first two stints on a coaching staff were at Northwestern State and McNeese State as a graduate assistant.
 He then took a job with the Arkansas Razorbacks as the assistant strength and conditioning coach and took off from there.

 Orgeron got his first position coaching job in 1988, when he was hired by Jimmy Johnson to be the defensive line coach for the Miami Hurricanes.
-He coached numerous All-Americans and even recruited Dwayne “The Rock” Johnson.
+He coached numerous All-Americans, including Cortez Kennedy and Warren Sapp, and even recruited Dwayne "The Rock" Johnson.

 He would eventually leave the position in 1992 when he got into a bar fight and was fired.
 It would be a year before he got another job, taking the linebackers job at Louisiana-based Nicholls State.

 After just one season, Orgeron then went to Syracuse as a defensive line coach for three seasons and met his wife Kelly at the 1996 Liberty Bowl.